-The Governing Body have recently spent time reviewing their practice and thinking of how they can improve their practice to achieve their vision, which is as follows:
+The Local Governing Committee have recently spent time reviewing their practice and thinking of how they can improve their practice to achieve their vision, which is as follows:

 The Governors of Beaufort School have a positive impact, not just on the education of our children, but on their lives, making the ‘whole child’ their concern.
 They share the vision of the leadership team and work effectively in partnership with them, providing support and challenge, to move the school forward, thus improving its effectiveness.
 Governors monitor practice and work with leaders at all levels to ensure actions are well focused and resources provide best value for money.
 They contribute objective evidence to the school self-evaluation and steer the school through policy and the setting of strategic key priorities.

 Governors as of 14th November 2019

 |Mrs Nicola Emery||Governor|